particle-iot/docs/src/content/tutorials/learn-more/node-js.md

 `particle.listDevices()` is a function call.
 This syntax means to call the `listDevices()` method in the `particle` object.

 The parameter is in both `()` and `{}`.
-The reason is this library uses named parameters.
-Instead of positional parameters where the first parameter means something, the second parameter something else, etc., this library names every parameter.
+The reason is this package uses named parameters.
+Instead of positional parameters where the first parameter means something, the second parameter something else, etc., this package names every parameter.
 In this case, there's only one parameter so it's not as important, but it's consistent across all of the functions and really becomes handy when there are optional parameters.

 The single parameter we pass in is called `auth` and it's initialized to our `accessToken` variable.